apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 -------

 The Router and State Store statistics are exposed in metrics/JMX.
 These info will be very useful for monitoring.
-More metrics info can see [Router RPC Metrics](../../hadoop-project-dist/hadoop-common/Metrics.html#RouterRPCMetrics) and [State Store Metrics](../../hadoop-project-dist/hadoop-common/Metrics.html#StateStoreMetrics).
+More metrics info can see [RBF Metrics](../../hadoop-project-dist/hadoop-common/Metrics.html#RBFMetrics), [Router RPC Metrics](../../hadoop-project-dist/hadoop-common/Metrics.html#RouterRPCMetrics) and [State Store Metrics](../../hadoop-project-dist/hadoop-common/Metrics.html#StateStoreMetrics).